Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: More Qualitative Results for Style Transfer

-We attach more qualitative results produced with the Ditail framework in this section.
-Fig.~\ref{fig:sm_novel_gen} presents the matrix view of cross-transfer across DMs of various styles (as in Fig.~\ref{fig:novelgen}).
+We attach more qualitative results produced with Ditail.
+Fig.~\ref{fig:sm_novel_gen} presents the matrix view of cross-transfer across DMs of various styles.
 Fig.~\ref{fig:sm_novel_real} and Fig.~\ref{fig:sm_lora} shows real image style transfer results with different model configurations and scaling factors.
-Fig.~\ref{fig:sm_real_no_injection} ablates content injection and condition scaling on real images.
-Fig.~\ref{fig:sm_reverse_style_transfer} investigates the reversibility of Ditail style transfer.
-Fig.~\ref{fig:sm_multiple_reconstruction} explores the stability of the reconstructed content by performing Ditail multiple times.
-Please find the takeaways in the captions of each figure.
+By taking advantage of the vast collection of DM/LoRA checkpoints, Ditail is able to transfer and mix content/style information in a training-free manner.
+The presented qualitative results demonstrate its high applicability and generalization ability.
+In theory, Ditail can generate any subjects of any style, as long as we have the corresponding source images and target DM checkpoints.